nmihaylov96/ShutterShield-2.0/replit.md

-# Delice Garage - Garage Door Company Website
+# Ролтех - Garage Door Company Website

 ## Overview

-This is a modern, multilingual business website for Delice Garage, a garage door company specializing in Hörmann garage doors.
+This is a modern, multilingual business website for Ролтех (Roltech), a garage door company specializing in Hörmann garage doors.
 The application is built as a full-stack web solution with a React frontend and Express backend, featuring a professional design, contact form functionality, and bilingual support (Bulgarian and English).
 The website serves as a marketing platform showcasing different types of garage doors (sectional, roller, and Berry doors) along with company services, about information, and contact capabilities.

 ## User Preferences